CardiacModelling/BenNevis/README.md

 # Where is Ben Nevis?

-This repository contains the first files for a fun(?) project that tests optimisation methods on Ordinance Survey (OS) data for Great Brittain.
+This repository contains the first files for a fun(?) project that tests optimisation methods on Ordinance Survey (OS) data for Great Britain.

 ## Requirements